-1.9.
-Justification of independence and competence in terms of accounts and auditing of at least one member of the Audit Committee
+1.6.
+Justification of independence and competence in terms of accounting and auditing of at least one member of the Audit Committee

-Since June 2018, the Audit Committee has been mirrored in ORES and ORES Assets, according to the rules of common governance and in accordance with the provisions of the Belgian Local Democracy and Decentralisation Code.
+Since June 2018, the Audit Committee has been mirrored in ORES and ORES Assets, according to the rules of common governance and in accordance with the provisions of the CDLD - the Belgian Local Democracy and Decentralisation Code.